TimeMachine1994/TributestreamWeb_V2/TributestreamWeb/README.md

 x Learn how to store media to cloud flare for the background video x setup dot ENV to get video to load.
-- Add better error logging for the user sign in page
-- Fix the colors on the search page
+- Add better error logging for the user sign in page x Fix the colors on the search page
 - Complete the user dashboard
 - Create a page for the funeral director to submit feedback
 - update the main tributestream website
 - Update the footer on the custom link page
-- Redo the tempalte for the custom link page
+-> Redo the tempalte for the custom link page
 - QC all Links and Functions
 - Migrate Wordpress to Cloudflare by Oct.
 15